-Base Rate Filings.
 On January 28, 2020, Gas Utility filed a request with the PAPUC to increase its annual base distribution operating revenues by \$75 annually.
-On October 8, 2020, the PAPUC issued a final Order approving a previously filed Joint Petition for Approval of Settlement of all issues (the "Joint Petition").
-Under the terms of the Joint Petition, Gas Utility will be permitted to increase its annual base distribution rates by \$20, through a phased approach, with \$10 beginning January 1, 2021 and an additional \$10 beginning July 1, 2021.
-Additionally, Gas Utility will be authorized to implement a DSIC once Gas Utility total property, plant and equipment less accumulated depreciation reaches \$2,875, with this threshold being unchanged from Gas Utility's 2019 base rate case.
-The Joint Petition also includes enhanced COVID-19 customer assistance measures, including the establishment of an Emergency Relief Program for a defined set of payment troubled customers ("ERP").
-Additionally, the Joint Petition will permit the Gas Utility to establish a regulatory asset for certain incremental expenses attributable to the ongoing COVID-19 pandemic, most notably expenses related to the ERP and uncollectible accounts expense, through the effective date of rates in the next Gas Utility base rate case, to be recovered and amortized over a ten-year period.
-In accordance with the terms of the Joint Petition, Gas Utility will not be permitted to file a rate case prior to January 1, 2022.
+On October 8, 2020, the PAPUC issued a final Order approving a settlement that permits Gas Utility to increase its annual base distribution rates by \$20, through a phased approach, with \$10 beginning January 1, 2021 and an additional \$10 beginning July 1, 2021.
+Additionally, Gas Utility was authorized to implement a DSIC once Gas Utility total property, plant and equipment less accumulated depreciation reaches \$2,875.
+This threshold was achieved in December 2020 and Gas Utility implemented a DSIC effective April 1, 2021.
+The PAPUC's final Order also includes enhanced COVID-19 customer assistance measures, including the establishment of an Emergency Relief Program for a defined set of payment troubled customers ("ERP").
+Additionally, the PAPUC's final order permits Gas Utility to establish a regulatory asset for certain incremental expenses attributable to the ongoing COVID-19 pandemic, most notably expenses related to the ERP and uncollectible accounts expense, through the effective date of rates in the next Gas Utility base rate case, to be recovered and amortized over a 10-year period.
+In accordance with the terms of the Joint Petition, Gas Utility is not be permitted to file a rate case prior to January 1, 2022.